ministryofjustice/laa-secure-document-storage-api/docs/client_configurations.md

 The client configuration links a backing storage (S3 bucket) and any storage preferences (such as file filters) to an authenticated client.

-* `client` - Unique identifier to the requesting user.
+* `client` - Unique identifier to the requesting application.
 * `service_id` - Requesting service name, may be duplicated.
 * `bucket_name` - The S3 bucket name configured for the client.

-`Client` This is the key by which the authenticated client is linked to the configuration.
-This is the OID of the user created in EntraID, and is available as the sub field in the token.
-The EntraID user must be granted the SDS role so that the SDS API can read the auth token.
+`Client` This is the key by which the authenticated application is linked to the configuration.
+This is the OID of the application created in EntraID, and is available as the sub field in the token.
+The EntraID application must be granted the SDS role so that the SDS API can read the auth token.

 `Service ID` This is a label used in logging and audit events to link the client's actions to an LAA service or application.
 Applications may use multiple clients to access the SDS API (one client per bucket), so duplicates are